rsksmart/devportal/docs/04-resources/06-guides/two-way-peg-app/pegin/ledger.md

 sidebar_label:   Peg-in using Ledger Hardware Wallet
 title: "Performing a peg-in using Ledger Hardware Wallet"
 description: "Here, we will learn how to perform a peg-in transaction using the 2 way peg app."
-tags: [2 way peg, powpeg, peg-in, peg-out, 2way-peg, bridge, rbtc, btc, testnet, mainnet, trezor, liquality, leger, guide, setup, integrate, use]
+tags: [2 way peg, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 ## Using hardware wallets